hrishik1208/Microsoft_Engage/README.md

-Attendance Portal
+Attendance Portal :->
-This project uses the library like opencv mediapipe cvzone,etc. Django is used as a backen framework in this project.
+This project uses the libraries like opencv mediapipe cvzone,etc. Django is used as a backend framework in this project.
 Users are able to signup and login to their account.
 Teachers are able to create courses.
-Students are join the courses.
+Students are able to join the courses.

 Note: this prototype is only made for Universities and colleges as it includes verification and identification of students by administration.